 MICHELLE: I still need to check this one out.

-MELINDA: I’m happy to see more of this!
+MJ: I’m happy to see more of this!

 SEAN: Bloody Cross has its 5th volume ship.
 I admit I finally moved on from this, but if you like supernatural action, it certainly fills that need.